fariasf/drdt/drdt-vagrant/README.md

 	3 ) Latest version of VirtualBox

-	4 ) The vagrant diskresize plugin is required.
+	4 ) The vagrant disksize plugin is required.

 		To install :

-		vagrant plugin install vagrant-diskresize
+		vagrant plugin install vagrant-disksize

 	5 ) You will need a valid copy of the CPT database you can download one here :